 myLive.PropsSet("object::audio_channels", "0|1|2|3");

-This property modifies the audio gain of audio channels.
-You can modify audio gain for all audio channels at once or set the audio gain for each channel separately.
+The "object::audio_gain" property modifies the audio gain of audio channels.
+You can modify audio gain for all audio channels at once, or set the audio gain for each channel separately.

 (myFile as IMProps).PropsSet("object::audio_gain", "-10.0");